folkertvanheusden/constatus/README.md

-(C) 2017-2022 by Folkert van Heusden <mail@vanheusden.com>, Constatus is released under Apache License v2.0
+(C) 2017-2023 by Folkert van Heusden <mail@vanheusden.com>, Constatus is released under the MIT license